Types and health benefits of millets - Right Shift Types and health benefits of millets - Right Shift

 4. Sorghum (Jowar)

 Jowar is a gluten-free grain that is a source of fibre and antioxidants.
-It has high protein and fibre content along with several other important micronutrients.
+The benefits of sorghum include its high protein and fibre content along with several other important micronutrients.
 Other than having a low glycemic index, Sorghum is also a sustainable crop that grows in a variety of colours like white, red, brown and black.

 5. Proso Millet